luisfer/rosemary-js/readme.md

 - **Star the repo**: Show your support and stay updated with GitHub stars.
 - **Contribute**: Check out our [Contributing Guide](CONTRIBUTING.md) to get started.
 - **Spread the word**: Tell your friends and colleagues about Rosemary.js.
-- **Share your experience**: We'd love to hear how you're using Rosemary.js.
+- **Share your experience**: I'd love to hear how you're using Rosemary.js.
 Share your stories on GitHub Discussions or social media.

 ## Version Naming Convention

 Rosemary.js versions are named after aromatic herbs and spices, reflecting the library's goal of cultivating a rich and flavorful knowledge base.
 Each major version will be named after a new herb or spice, with minor versions using variations or subspecies.

-Current Version: Rosemary Tuscan Blue (1.0.0)
+Current Version: Rosemary Tuscan Blue (1.1.0)

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

 ## License